Should You Trade Futures Contracts or Options?

 It can depend on your risk profile and time horizon

-Deciding whether to trade futures contracts or futures options is one of the first decisions a new commodity trader has to make.
+Deciding whether to trade futures contracts or futures options is one of the first decisions a new commodity trader needs to make.
 Even experienced commodity traders often waffle back and forth on this issue.
 Which is the better method for trading?

 Contracts and options both have their pros and cons, and experienced traders often use both depending on the situation.
 Other traders like to focus on one or the other.
 It's best to fully understand the characteristics of each when you decide how to trade commodities.
 From there, it's just a matter of using the strategies that make the most sense for you.